adinasarapu/adinasarapu.github.io/_posts/2022-10-19-blog-Kaplan-Meier-curve.md

 ![KM Plot](/images/KM_Plot.png)

-**KM plot** The lines represent survival curves of the 3 groups; HPV-status: positive [N=23], negative [N=5] and unknown [N=7].
-A vertical drop in the curves indicates an event (eg. death).
-For HPV-positive: 5 (21.7%); HPV-negative: 4 (80%) and HPV-unknown: 5 (71.4%) events.
+**KM plot** Kaplan-Meier survival curves for the three HPV-status groups: HPV-positive (N=23), HPV-negative (N=5), and HPV-unknown (N=7).
+Each vertical drop in the curves represents an event (e.g., death).
+The event rates are as follows: HPV-positive group: 5 events (21.7%), HPV-negative group: 4 events (80%), and HPV-unknown group: 5 events (71.4%).

-The lengths of the horizontal lines along the X-axis of serial times represent the survival duration for that interval.
-The vertical tick mark on the curves means that a patient was censored at this time; a patient has not (yet) experienced the event of interest, such as death, within the study time period.
-If many patients were censored in a given group(s), one must question how the study was carried out or how the type of treatment affected the patients.
-This stresses the importance of showing censored patients as tick marks in survival curves.
+The horizontal lines along the X-axis represent survival duration for each time interval.
+A vertical tick mark on the curve indicates a censored patient, meaning the patient has not experienced the event of interest (e.g., death) during the study period.
+When many patients are censored in a group, it raises questions about how the study was conducted or how the treatment impacted patients.
+This highlights the importance of displaying censored patients as tick marks in survival curves to provide a clearer interpretation of the data.

+**Risk table**
-**Risk table** At time zero, the survival probability is 1.0 (or 100% of the participants are alive).
-At time 0, all 35 are alive or at risk and after 1000 days, there are 21 participants alive or at risk; after 3000 days, 3 participants are alive or at risk.
+At time zero, the survival probability is 1.0 (meaning 100% of participants are alive or at risk).
+Initially, all 35 participants are alive or at risk.
+After 1,000 days, 21 participants remain alive or at risk, and by 3,000 days, only 3 participants are still alive or at risk.